-Winner of the 2018 Sir Georg Solti Conducting Award by the US Solti Foundation, Roderick Cox was named the Minnesota Orchestra’s associate conductor in September 2016 for a two-year period, which followed a year serving as the ensemble’s assistant conductor.
+Winner of the 2018 Sir Georg Solti Conducting Award by the US Solti Foundation, Roderick Cox was associate conductor of the Minnesota Orchestra for the 2016–17 and 2017–18 seasons.
 Before arriving in Minnesota, he served for two years as assistant conductor of the Alabama Symphony Orchestra and music director of the Alabama Symphony Youth Orchestra.

 Learn more about Roderick Cox